SNH078/CMM-General-Store-App/README.md

 --------------------------------------------------------------------------

 > ⚠️ **Note:**
->  This project is currently in development and not yet deployed.
+> The application is functionally complete and pending deployment.

 > *Although the store owner is not directly involved, the project was developed to demonstrate how technology can support small local businesses by offering digital convenience to students and nearby residents to drive growth for local businesses.*